Julia Butler Hansen: United States Congress

 She was elected simultaneously as a Democrat to the Eighty-sixth Congress and to the Eighty-seventh Congress by special election, to fill the vacancy caused by the death of United States Representative Russell V. Mack, and was re-elected to the six succeeding Congresses (November 8, 1960 – December 31, 1974).
 She served on the House Appropriations Committee after serving for years on Education, Labor, Veteran's Affairs, Interior and Insular Affairs Committees.
 Hansen voted in favor of the Civil Rights Acts of 1964, Civil Rights Act of 1968 and the Voting Rights Act of 1965.
+During Hansen's time in Congress, her voting record was a predominantly liberal one.

 From 1970 to 1974, Hansen chaired the House Democratic Caucus's Committee on Organization, Study and Review (called the Reform Committee) that led to a series of internal rules changes.

 Later career

 Hansen did not run for re-election to Congress in 1974, and was appointed in 1975 to a six-year term on the Washington State Toll Bridge Authority and State Highway Commission.
 She served as chair of the Washington State Transportation Commission from 1979 to 1981.